 Knowledge of multivariable calculus and introductory linear algebra are required.
+Knowledge of vector calculus and undergraduate real analysis is helpful but not necessary.
 Experience with programming will be helpful.

 Additional References:

 • Numerical Optimization, by Nocedal and Wright (available online through Gordon Library).
 This book gives a more advanced treatment of the material and is considered a classic text in the discipline.